snowplow/snowplowanalytics.com/_posts/2017-10-16-snowplow-r95-ellora-released-with-zstd-support/index.md

 <h3 id="resolver">5.3 Updating your Iglu resolver</h3>

-We've set up a mirror of Iglu central on Google Cloud Platform to maintain high availability in case of S3 outages.
+We've set up a mirror of Iglu Central on Google Cloud Platform to maintain high availability in the case of chronic AWS outages.
 To benefit from this mirror, you'll need to add the following repository to your Iglu resolver JSON file:

 {% highlight json %}